 IRCMS has a strong interest in developing global collaborations.
 To raise international visibility, IRCMS is focusing on exchange of young graduate students and postdoctoral scientists with partner institutes abroad.
 Furthermore, IRCMS has provided hands-on research opportunities for undergraduate and graduate students as "Research Interns" who show strong interest in advanced medical research.
 This internship is very popular especially in Asia, and is getting more and more competitive to join.
 Importantly, the internship has encouraged many of interns to return to IRCMS as postdocs and graduate students, as we have some cases in fact.

-We would like to lead fundamental research in the areas of Stem Cell Biology, Human Retrovirology and Cancer, and encompass basic to translational medicine.
-Kumamoto University has several unique research institutes including the Institute of Molecular Embryology and Genetics (IMEG) covering stem cell and developmental biology research, the Center for AIDS Research, and the Institute of Resource Development and Analysis (IRDA) emphasizing transgenic and knockout mouse technologies.
+We would like to lead fundamental research in the areas of Stem Cell Biology, Development and Cancer, and encompass basic to translational medicine.
+Kumamoto University has several unique research institutes including the Institute of Molecular Embryology and Genetics (IMEG) covering stem cell and developmental biology research, the Joint Research Center for Human Retrovirus Infection, and the Institute of Resource Development and Analysis (IRDA) emphasizing transgenic and knockout mouse technologies.
 IRCMS is collaborating with these research institutes along with the Medical School and the University Hospital nearby.
 IRCMS will serve as a model institute pioneering and revolutionalizing medical researches in Japan.

 Toshio Suda, M.D., Ph.D.